Maughan-Lab/fabrial/doc/plugin_guide/step.md

 from typing import Any

 # the `StepRunner` class is how you interact with the GUI
-from fabrial import LineSettings, PlotSettings, SequenceStep, StepRunner
+from fabrial import SequenceStep, StepRunner

 # we import `NAME` so we always use the same "Random Data" string
 from .random_widget import NAME